Jurassic World Evolution 3: Development and release

-Before Evolution 3's release, Frontier Developments confirmed that Evolution 2's base game species will be returning in free updates throughout the game's lifespan, starting with Kentrosaurus.
-This trend will continue on a monthly basis starting January 2026.
-Whether or not Evolution 2's DLC species (such as Gigantoraptor or Australovenator) will return for free or at all is unknown.
+On December 9, the first post-launch DLC was released, the "Wetlands Pack", which introduced Austroraptor, Hypsilophodon, and Irritator.
+The update paired with it also reintroduced Deinocheirus, a DLC animal from Jurassic World Evolution 2.

+On June 16, the second post-launch DLC was released, the "Rebirth Expansion".
+This is a tie-in with the 2025 film Jurassic World Rebirth, adding the new species Aquilops, Titanosaurus, Mutadon, and Distortus rex, the latter two being fictional "mutants" from the film.
+In addition to the new species, the DLC also added film model variants for Tyrannosaurus, Spinosaurus, Quetzalcoatlus, and Mosasaurus, with film skins for both Velociraptor and Dilophosaurus based on their appearance in the film.
+The DLC is also the first expansion pack, adding a new campaign set in the early 2010s on the setting of Jurassic World Rebirth.

+On August 11, the third post-launch DLC was released, the "Crocodilia Coast Pack," which introduced Deinosuchus, Postosuchus, Desmatosuchus, Shonisaurus, and Styxosaurus.
+The latter two were DLC animals in Jurassic World Evolution 2.

+On September 29, the fourth post-launch DLC will be released, the "Prehistoric East Pack," which will introduce Nanshiungosaurus, Gobisaurus, Yangchuanosaurus, Sinosauropteryx, and Tarbosaurus.
+The latter two were DLC animals in Jurassic World Evolution 2.

 Reception

 Jurassic World Evolution 3 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 90% of critics.

 Many critics praised the improvements to the gameplay formula, and considered the game to be the best in the series.
-Shacknews stated "Jurassic World Evolution 3 is the series nearly at its full potential.
-The previous games established an excellent foundation, and the addition of juvenile dinosaurs and improvements to customization have taken things to another level."
+Shacknews thought that Jurassic World Evolution 3 brought the series to its full potential, and also commended the addition of juvenile dinosaurs and improvements to game's customization options.

 Critics also praised the increased depth given to the animals in the game, along with the graphics and visuals.
-VideoGamer wrote "The dinosaurs in Jurassic World Evolution 3 finally feel like more than exhibits behind glass.
-Each species now behaves as part of a living ecosystem, forming family groups with males, females, and juveniles that interact in believable ways."
-TheGamer lauded the visual design and behaviors of the dinosaurs, calling them "gorgeous and endlessly fascinating to watch", and wrote that the game was "the most beautiful the series has ever looked."
+VideoGamer wrote that the dinosaurs in Jurassic World Evolution 3 seem more believable and realistic, saying that each species in the game acts as part of a living ecosystem, where families are grouped together with males, females and cubs.
+TheGamer lauded the visual design and behaviors of the dinosaurs, calling them "gorgeous and endlessly fascinating to watch", and wrote that the game was "the most beautiful the series has ever looked".
 Polygon described the graphics as "stunning", and praised the amount of visual detail visible up close.

-A more mixed review came from Josh Russell of TechRadar, who called managing the comfort of the animals "a bit of a chore," and discouraged buying the game if you don't enjoy micromanagement.
-However, he was overall positive, deeming the game a satisfying evolution of the series.
+A more mixed review came from Josh Russell of TechRadar, who called managing the comfort of the animals "a bit of a chore" and discouraged buying the game if the players did not enjoy micromanagement, but was overall positive, deeming the game a satisfying evolution of the series.